 The 8×13 ft. springless oval trampoline is the cream of the crop in many ways – both technological and aesthetic.
 The first thing you’ll notice on this trampoline is its sleek look with its curved lines – and the fact that there are no springs!

 Advertising as world safest trampolines, SpringFree Inc. implemented the “No Spring” technology with only one purpose – to eliminate injuries caused by hitting and hard part on trampoline.
-While this is huge benefit for owners, it’s not an only one…
+While this is a huge benefit for owners, it’s not the only one…

 Weight limit: 250 lbs (115 kg)